n1clud3/amethyservices/README.md

-# nicludepot
+# AmethyServices

-n1clud3's programming sandbox
+API for Amethystia